kiba/Writings/for_science/chp25_political_uncertainity.md

 **October 13, 2015**
 **Sidonia**

 It was a white room, completely clinical and utterly devoid of almost all features.
-A beautiful woman sat before him.
+A beautiful woman sat before him, her hands chained to the table.

 He knew that her apparent youth was misleading.
 A literal six hundred years old was sitting before him, the connection before the apocalypse that nearly wiped out one of the last known bastion of humanity.
-Allegedly, she was part of a powerful conspiracy to rule Sidonia from behind, now revealed to him and the public.
+Allegedly, she was part of a powerful conspiracy to rule Sidonia from their masked faces, now revealed to him and the public.

 "You are six hundred years old," Takei Nori said.
 "Yet only until five days ago, you revealed your existence to us.
 I was dragged out of retirement simply because they couldn't trust all those youthful faces.
 This is the younger generation's problem, not mine.
 I am about to bite the dust."